 Suddenly, the creature dissolves itself as Scandal explains that it acquired a sacrifice and thus is no longer a threat to them.
 However, the remaining undead army arrives to confront the group.
 Fortunately, they get a timely rescue as Deadshot takes the zombies out with a series of headshots.
 Later, Amanda and company are on their private plane flying back to America as Scandal informs her that the Amaurex Key is located in Louisiana.
 More specifically, it’s currently residing in Maurepas Swamp.

 Waller thanks Scandal for pointing them in the right direction, unaware of the bitter resentment she unintentionally left upon her.
-Later, our group has arrived at Maurepas Swamp in order to find the currently holder of the Amaurex Key.
+Later, our group has arrived at Maurepas Swamp in order to find the current holder of the Amaurex Key.
 Because of its ability to make its dead possessor stronger, Issue 10 ends with our gang ultimately finding out who has it.
 It turns out the be Solomon Grundy as Gentleman Ghost has returned and looks to use him to get back on our delinquents.

 Issue 11 opens with Amanda and company trying to rationalize the situation that’s at hand.
 Gentleman Ghost explains that he made a pact to Vandal Savage to guard the Amaurex Key.
-In a similar fashion to the now-expired “Get Out Of Hell From Card”, the artifact currently resides within Grundy’s body.
+In a similar fashion to the now-expired “Get Out Of Hell Free Card”, the artifact currently resides within Grundy’s body.
 As Deadman once again relinquishes control over Bane in order to properly combat James, Floyd hands Ms. Clay a handgun so that they, Harley and Waller can open fire on the undead behemoth.

 However, the bullets have no effect on him as Gentleman Ghost scoffs at them for their action.
 Fortunately, Boston comes in to engage him.
 Scandal then tries to stab Solomon, but he withstands the strike before smacking her away and ripping off Ms. Clay’s arm.
 Fortunately, her make-up lets her feel no pain from it as she regrows her limb while striking away.